 One of the core reasons why the human species evolved into what we are today is due to communication.

 Our use of language, and in particular our ability to tell stories.
 Long before Google (and even books), we learned through stories.
-As such, storytelling is built into our DNA.
-We trust it.
-We search for it.

 Keep this in mind when doing website copywriting.

 Not only by sharing your personal story, but by creating a conversation through the art of the story.

 The more you make it feel like a conversation, the easier you’ll find it is to gain their trust.

 Your prospect doesn’t want to be spoken at or down to.
 They don’t even want educating.
 They want to feel like they’re in conversation with you; on the same level.

 By turning your website copywriting into a story, you achieve this and tune into their emotions.

 Whatever you write the first time around, edit it.

 When writing a book, the author faces the tough task of killing their darlings.
 So must you when creating copywriting for websites.
 It doesn’t matter how skilled of a copywriter you are, your first version is always too long.